-The United States attempts to overcome claim preclusion's fatal resolution of the Late

-Claims by contending the Late Claims are excepted from claim preclusion.
-As it elaborates, "where a change in fact or law gives rise to a new claim that could not have been brought at the time of the initial action, claim preclusion does not apply."
-The United States is correct that, for claim preclusion to apply, the claim must be one that "might and should have been litigated in the first suit."
+BCID attempts to overcome claim preclusion's fatal resolution of the Late Claims by contending the Late Claims are excepted from claim preclusion.
+As it asserts, the Late Claims were not claims that should have been litigated in the earlier proceedings because they were not yet ripe.
+BCID is correct that, for claim preclusion to apply, the claim must be one that "might and should have been litigated in the first suit."
 Joyce, 35 Idaho at 553, 208 P. at 242-43.
 More specifically, this Court has explained: